What is Hygraph and how does it support backend-for-frontend (BFF) architectures?

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure high standards for information security and data protection.
-See details.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+Note: For industry-specific compliance requirements, consult Hygraph's security documentation or contact support.
+Source

 Use Cases & Customer Success

-Industries include SaaS, marketplaces, education technology, media and publishing, healthcare, consumer goods, automotive, technology, fintech, travel, food and beverage, eCommerce, agencies, gaming, events, government, consumer electronics, engineering, and construction.
-See all industries.
+Hygraph's case studies include customers from SaaS, marketplace, education technology, media and publication, healthcare, consumer goods, automotive, technology, fintech, travel and hospitality, food and beverage, eCommerce, agency, online gaming, events & conferences, government, consumer electronics, engineering, and construction.
+Note: Industry-specific features may require custom configuration.
+Source

 How to use GraphQL to build backend-for-frontends (BFFs)